mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/03_tdm_gui_data_centers_window.md

 A Data Center can be attached to the following TDM objects:

 - [Business Entity](04_tdm_gui_business_entity_window.md), a DC can be attached to each LU in a Business Entity if the LU instances are saved under a specific DC in Fabric.
-When creating an Extract task for the Business Entity and LU the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) which migrates the LU instances info Fabric, runs on the specified DC.
+When creating an extract task for the Business Entity and LU, the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) which migrates the LU instances into Fabric runs on the specified DC.

 - Environment, set the DC on each [Product] (system) attached to the environment.
-The TDM task execution process runs the batch process on Load tasks on the DC specified in the environment's product.
+The TDM task's execution process runs the batch process on Load tasks on the DC specified in the environment's product.

 **Example:**